plutusds/csv-dynamo-importer/README.md

 │14│withdrawalDeferred│
 │15│version           │
 ╰──┴──────────────────╯
+Would like to alter headers?
+(Y/N) : N
 Continue?
 (Y/N) : Y
 Process every 1KB chunk.
 Reached size above 1KB (1000).
 Current size is 1080 and length is 109.